muyangren907/telegram-uploaddzb/docs/troubleshooting.rst

     $ pip freeze

-Some problems may not be related to Telegram-upload.
+Some problems may not be related to dxdmgch-upload.
 If possible, `Google before asking <https://google.com/>`_.